-According to the Energy Information Administration (EIA), U.S. petroleum inventories (excluding SPR) fell by 6.9 million barrels (mmb) last week.
-They stand about 52 mmb lower than the rising, rolling 5-year average and are about 149 mmb lower than a year ago.
-However, comparing total inventories to the pre-glut average (end-2014), stocks are 127 mmb above that average.
+According to the Energy Information Administration, U.S. crude inventories (excluding SPR) built by 14.9 million barrels last week to 1.415 billion, whereas SPR stock built by 2.1 million.
+They stand 129 mmb above the rising, rolling 5-year average and about 129 mmb higher than a year ago.
+Comparing total inventories to the pre-glut average (end-2014), stocks are 356 mmb above that average.

 Production averaged 11.400 mmbd last week, down 100,000 b/d from the prior week, and 11.600 mmbd over the past 4 weeks, off 4.9 % v. a year ago.
 In the year-to-date, crude production averaged 12.580 mmbd, up 4.2 % v. last year, about 500,000 barrels per day higher than a year ago.
 Continue reading "U.S. Crude Inventories Continue To Climb"